-Reading Assist Fellows serve in Wilmington- and Dover-area elementary schools, providing one-on-one reading instruction to students in kindergarten through third grade who face significant reading challenges.
+Reading Assist Fellows serve in elementary schools across Delaware, providing one-on-one reading instruction to students in kindergarten through third grade who face significant reading challenges.
 Fellows teach foundational reading skills to students who might never learn to read through traditional classroom education.

-Fellows are trained to be certified dyslexia practitioners, and teach at-risk, struggling readers in grades K-3.
-Fellows work with up to 8 students (4 students for part-time fellows) for 45 minutes each day and meet with an experienced coach every week for support and feedback.
+Fellows work with up to 8 students for 30-45 minutes each day and meet with an experienced coach every week for support and feedback.

-Fellows start in August with five weeks of graduate-level training and then are embedded into low-income elementary schools in Delaware.
-Fellows transform the lives of students who may have dyslexia or other reading disorders.
+Fellows begin with five weeks of full-time, graduate-level training (conducted online) and then are embedded into high-needs elementary schools in Delaware.
+Fellows transform the lives of students who may have with have dyslexia or other reading disorders.

 Reading Assist is a US tax-exempt 501(c)(3) nonprofit organization (Tax ID Number: 51-0317415).
 Your gift is tax-deductible as allowed by law.